Dreaming about travelling again? I’m with you!

 8. Rock at the concert.

 I know, this year was the year you were finally meant to go to Coachella.
-Well, Coachella is optimistically postponed until October, so you still have a chance, but meanwhile you can arrange a little concert or a music festival on your own.
+Well, tough life.
+Maybe in the future.
+Meanwhile you can arrange a little concert or a music festival on your own.
 Buy expensive, but cheap testing beer, braid your hair, put on crazy makeup and start head banging, moshing and pogoing to the loud music of your choice.
 I’m sure your neighbours won’t mind those 2 hours of noise.
 And if you love JT (who doesn’t?) you can watch his concert on Netflix.
 The same with Taylor Swift’s, Beyonce’s…but I’m sure you already know it.

 9. Eat at your favourite restaurant.